How to Write a Satire Essay: Guide and Examples

 Develop Your Central Satirical Argument

-A satire essay is not a random collection of jokes about a target.
-It makes a specific argument — just indirectly.
+A satire essay makes a specific argument — just indirectly.
 Identify the exact flaw you want to expose.
 “Corporate wellness programs are more about image management than employee health” is a satirical argument.
-“College admissions processes reward privilege more reliably than merit” is a satirical argument.
 Once you have the argument, decide on the rhetorical strategy: Will you use an ironic persona who sincerely advocates for the thing you oppose?
 Will you write a deadpan “guide” to doing something absurd?
 Will you create an allegorical scenario?
-The strategy determines the form.
-Crafting a compelling hook for any essay type depends on knowing your central argument first — your hook in a satire essay should crystallize the argument in its most unexpected, ironic form.

 4